docQodly/docs/docs/studio/roles/dataClassPermissions.md

 ##  Implementing DataClass Permissions

-Building upon the previous transition from the `Restricted` to `Guest` privilege with read access extension, careful data exposure management is imperative.
-Achieved through precise DataClass permissions, this involves excluding the `Guest` privilege from specific Dataclasses, effectively blocking access to designated resources.
+Expanding on the [second solution](datastorePermissions#2nd-solution-full-access-to-gradual-restriction), which begins by providing the `Guest` privilege with initial read access to the whole **Datastore** before progressively limiting access to other ressources.
+This is achieved through **DataClass permissions**, which involve excluding the `Guest` privilege from specific **Dataclasses**, preventing access to designated resources.

 ### Inherited Permissions